Frequently Asked Questions

 Except as authorized under New York law, the internship may not count toward the experience requirement for licensure in the profession.

-- If I have to complete additional coursework does this
+- If I have to complete additional coursework, how does this affect the requirements for post-degree supervised experience?

 If you are seeking licensure in mental health counseling, creative arts therapy, or in marriage and family therapy based on a degree in an allied field, you must have post-degree hours of supervised experience in the practice of the profession.
 If the Bureau of Comparative Education determines that you have a qualifying graduate degree but need additional coursework to meet the content requirements, we can count any experience after the date of that acceptable degree.
 However, if the Bureau of Comparative Education determines that you need to complete a new degree to qualify for licensure, we can count only that experience after the date you received the new degree.

-- Can I meet the internship requirement by working at
+- Can I remedy an internship deficiency by working at my current job?

-The determination of an acceptable internship site is the responsibility of the licensure-qualifying program, which has affirmed that every student will be supervised by a licensed or qualified professional.
+As referenced in question #10, we are only able to accept credited, graduate-level coursework toward the education requirements for licensure, including the supervised internship and, therefore, we are unable to accept independently arranged supervised work experience.
+The determination of an acceptable internship site is the responsibility of the education program, which has affirmed that every student will be supervised by a licensed or qualified professional.
 If your regular employment is determined to be acceptable for the internship, it should be clear who is providing supervision of your practice and evaluating your internship for educational credit.

 An intern practicing in New York must be under the supervision of an individual who is licensed and qualified to practice the profession being supervised.
 The supervisor is responsible for the assessment and treatment of each patient and must be on-site.
 You cannot have a supervisor who is in another jurisdiction or receive supervision by phone or other technology.